kshuang04/cs100-final-project/README.md

  * In order to apply SRP, we created a new class, screen.cpp, that displays all of the screens, information about the player, and information about the level.
 Initially, these print functions were members of their respective classes.
 This change helps us right better code because it allows us to purposefully modularize our classes so a single class is not doing all of the work.
 If a single class does everything, it can get confusing to read and understand.
 Additionally, when classes have single responsibilities, it becomes easy to locate bugs and make changes.
  * OCP is present in our implementation of the ItemInventory class.
 ItemInventory follows OCP because it is open for extension, but closed for modification because it stores objects of the base class Item (which all items like health and attack potions will derive from).
 For example, if we decide to add a new item to our game in the future, let's say a regeneration potion, we do not have to modify the code in ItemInventory because it stores Item object and the regeneration potion item would be a subclass of the Item class.
 Applying OCP helps us write better code because it allows us to add new features to a program without breaking or modifying existing code.
 This will also save us time because we would not have to modify/add code in order to have our new features work as intended.
  * We applied DIP in the screen class.
 The screen class has several subclasses for the different screens our game will have.
 Our screen class demonstrates DIP because the screen class itself is the high-level module and its subclasses are low-level modules.
 When we make calls to print a screen, we will make those calls using the screen class so our program will not be looking for a specific type of screen to print.
 Applying DIP allows us to write better code because, similar to OCP, it allows us to add new features (in our case, new screens) without altering existing code.

-  ## Phase III
-  You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
-Your entire team must be present.
-This meeting will occur on week 8 during lab time.

-  BEFORE the meeting you should do the following:
-  * Update your class diagram from Phase II to include any feedback you received from your TA/grader.
-  * Considering the SOLID design principles, reflect back on your class diagram and think about how you can use the SOLID principles to improve your design.
-You should then update the README.md file by adding the following:
-    * A new class diagram incorporating your changes after considering the SOLID principles.
-    * For each update in your class diagram, you must explain in 3-4 sentences:
-      * What SOLID principle(s) did you apply?
-      * How did you apply it? i.e. describe the change.
-      * How did this change help you write better code?
-  * Perform a new sprint plan like you did in Phase II.
-  * Make sure that your README file (and Project board) are up-to-date reflecting the current status of your project and the most recent class diagram.
-Previous versions of the README file should still be visible through your commit history.
-  * Each team member should also submit the Individual Contributions Form on Canvas for phase III.
-In this form, you need to fill in the names of all team members, the percentage of work contributed by each member for phase III, and a description of their contributions.
-Remember that each team member should submit the form individually.

- During the meeting with your reader you will discuss:
-  * How effective your last sprint was (each member should talk about what they did)
-  * Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
-  * Any bugs you've identified and created issues for during the sprint.
-Do you plan on fixing them in the next sprint or are they lower priority?
-  * What tasks you are planning for this next sprint.

   ## Final deliverable
   All group members will give a demo to the reader during lab time. ou should schedule your demo on Calendly with the same reader who took your second scrum meeting.
 The reader will check the demo and the project GitHub repository and ask a few questions to all the team members.